|Effects of Reactive Power on Photovoltaic Inverter Reliability and Lifetime|

 National Renewable Energy Lab, Golden, CO, United States

-For predicting the reliability and lifetime of Photovoltaic (PV) inverters, thermal cycling is considered the most important stressors in the inverter system.
-To realize this, a detailed electrothermal model of the PV inverter was developed along with the controllers.
-The model was verified by developing an in-house inverter, which was placed inside a thermal chamber to verify the losses and temperature rise within the system at various temperatures.
-After the verification of the model, a reduced order model of the inverter was implemented which can translate the mission profile of ambient temperature and solar irradiance into load profile of junction temperatures of the switches.
-The estimated junction temperature data was used to identify the reliability indices and predict the useful lifetime of the inverter system.
-After developing the models to predict useful lifetime of the system, the impact of reactive power on the overall reliability of the system was studied.
-Experiments show that lifetime and reliability of the inverter decreases as the operating power factor decreases from unity.
-The results are presented and discussed here.
+This paper performs research on predicting Photovoltaic (PV) inverters reliability and lifetime based on thermal cycling.
+Thermal cycling is considered the most important stressors in an inverter system.
+In order to achieve this, a detailed electrothermal model of the PV inverter will be developed along with their controllers capable of providing voltage support through reactive power.
+An in-house inverter was built, and a PV inverter model was developed to match the physical inverter.
+The PV inverter electrothermal model was validated for different ambient temperatures to match the in-house inverter hardware.
+The in-house inverter was placed inside a thermal chamber to emulate different ambient temperatures and their losses and temperature rises within the system were measured.
+After the validation of the model, a reduced order model of the inverter will be implemented to translate the mission profile of ambient temperature and solar irradiance into load profile of junction temperatures of the switches.
+The junction temperature data will be used to identify the reliability indices and hence predict the useful lifetime of the inverter system.
+Along with the model to predict useful lifetime of the system, the impact of reactive power on the overall reliability of the system will be studied.
+The key observation in this paper shows that lifetime of the inverter decreases as the operating power factor moves away from unity.